subscribe to our newsletter

 By clicking below to submit this form, you acknowledge that the information you provide will be processed in accordance with our Privacy Policy.

-Tamara K.E.⎮ Ouch
+Tamara K.E.⎮ ouch

 The fascination and allure of Tamara K.E.'s work cannot be easily explained.
 While she seeks to trigger our cultural memory with her motifs, these are not recycled images but rather random, intuitive discoveries without a specific intention or underlying ideology.
 Although her work naturally arises from personal observations, ever-changing conclusions, and emotional and psychological tensions, it is not intended to share personal experiences or opinions.
 Instead, she establishes freely flowing systems of codes, signifiers, and energy fields that guide and direct the gaze toward an “unknown future.”
 It is about the transition into this unknown future, the process of getting there, which gives us time to reconsider what was and what is.
 As she herself says, "to give sense to the whole, which in itself is blurry and random."